-This version of the Financial Disclosure Guide for Associated Entities (Guide for associated entities) applies to returns for the 2019-20 financial year.
+This version of the Financial Disclosure Guide for Associated Entities (the guide) applies to returns for the 2020-21 financial year.
 While the guide is intended to assist associated entities with meeting their disclosure requirements, it does not address the whole of the Electoral Act.
 Users should familiarise themselves with the relevant part of the Electoral Act and seek independent legal advice where necessary.

-In addition to lodging an Associated Entity Disclosure Return, some associated entities may also have an obligation to lodge a Third Party Return of Electoral Expenditure.
-Accordingly, it is recommended associated entities also familiarise themselves with the disclosure obligations of third parties.
+In addition to lodging an Associated Entity Disclosure Return, some associated entities may also have an obligation to lodge a Third Party Return.
+Accordingly, it is recommended associated entities also familiarise themselves with the disclosure obligations of Third Parties.

 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-The annual and election returns are also available for viewing on this site after the public release date.
+Annual and election returns are available for viewing on this site after the public release date.
 A searchable database is provided which allows data to be exported.